 This is a great benefit if you have tight calves.
 Runners who are prone to plantar fasciitis or just have tight shins and Achilles will love this.

 It's very difficult to get relief and a deep massage in this part of the shin, and the Nest does a really good job of going deep and intense here.

-The combination of excellent air cell compression with the nubbed deep action massage are magic on the lower legs.
+The combination of excellent air cell compression with the nubbed deep action massage is magic on the lower legs.

 As you recline or incline the back of the Nest, the headrest adjusts with you automatically, following the shape and length of your head and back body.

-This is a nice innovation, as most of the time, as you recline in other chairs, the headrest stays static, so if you're anything other than average sized, you have to kind of either wriggle around to keep the headrest under your head, or you just lose some of the massage surface area.
+This is a nice innovation, as most of the time, as you recline in other chairs, the headrest stays static, so if you're anything other than average-sized, you have to kind of either wriggle around to keep the headrest under your head, or you just lose some of the massage surface areas.

 Both sides of the headrest are also weighted down, so they stay in place instead of scooching up under your chin when you recline or move around.

 While the DreamWave is the flagship chair for Inada, what you'll get in the Nest is a smaller footprint and a more advanced roller system.
 The DreamWave does have heat in the seat and back and 135 more square inches of coverage, which shows in the bulk of the chair.